Inside Weddings: Expressing Gratitude

 When to ThankAlways send a note of thanks for engagement, shower, and wedding gifts, regardless of whether or not you said thank you in person.
 (In fact, always write a note for a gift, period.)
 But don’t forget other gifts: There are many weddings where friends and families help with everything from baking the cake to snapping photos, or amassing bouquets of beautiful blooms for the tables.
 Other gifts come in the form of hospitality, such as hosting a shower in your honor or offering room and board to wedding guests.
 It’s also a thoughtful idea to thank your attendants with a note of appreciation for all they have helped you to do.
 They might not have a little blue box, but all of these gifts are just as sterling as Tiffany silver.

+still waiting to be written!
 If for any reason you haven’t sent your notes within three months, you’re not off the hook—no matter how late, sending a note for a gift is still a must.
 Send it as soon as possible, with an apology for the delay.
 Any potential embarrassment over sending a late note won’t be nearly so bad as the embarrassment you’ll feel at never having sent one at all—not to mention the hurt it might cause the giver.